Open quantum-classical systems: A hybrid MASH master equation: Derivation of the electronic equations of motion

 In this way, a density matrix $\hat{\rho} = \tfrac{1}{2}(\hat{I} + \hat{\sigma}_x\rho_x + \hat{\sigma}_y\rho_y + \hat{\sigma}_z\rho_z)$ is mapped to $\rho(\bm{S}) = {\rm tr}[\hat{\rho}\,\hat{w}(\bm{S})] = \tfrac{1}{2}(1 + \rho_xS_x + \rho_yS_y + \rho_z\sgn{S_z})$.

 We need to define the deterministic and stochastic parts of the spin evolution to reproduce the desired density-matrix evolution.
-The time-evolved spin vector $\bm{S}(t + \dd t) = \bm{S}'$ can be considered to come from the distribution
+The time-evolved spin vector $\bm{S}(t + \dd t) = \bm{S}'$ can be considered to come from the distribution over non-normalized spin vectors